 She walked carefully, stepping on stones as she went, and saw a very beautiful stone.
 Her sadness ended at the sight of this stone.
 Throwing off the cocoon, she put on her wings again and danced joyfully.
 To this day, her tribe dances the Butterfly Dance to greet new seasons, new life, and new beginnings.

-In the world of totems, the butterfly is a symbol of change, joy, love, and metamorphosis.
+In the world of totems, butterfly is a symbol of change, joy, love, and metamorphosis.
 Not overnight, the butterfly morphs in a series of four stages:

 Egg—fertilization, giving birth to something new